tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 His body was rigid, frozen stiff inside the thick layers of plastic.
 The paws pressed outward, twitching.
 I heard bones grinding, joints twisting, the sickening sound of something forcing itself to move when it shouldn’t.
 The stiff limbs pushed against the plastic like a baby kicking from inside the womb.

 I felt eyes on me.
-Something watching from behind.
+Burning pupils watching from behind.
 Shadows stretched and shifted in my periphery, but I couldn’t take my gaze off the thing in front of me.

 The dog I had shot.
 The one with the caved-in skull.
 The one I had pumped full of euthanasia solution.
 The one that had been locked in a freezer for days.